About Stephanie

 Now Stephanie starts her days with coffee and ends them with wine.
 She can usually be found juggling household chores, keeping the kids alive, and trying to write, edit, publish, and market the stories that haunt her dreams.

-Although born and raised in the Southern Arizona desert, Stephanie now resides in Georgia with her husband, two kids, and two furbabies.
+Although born and raised in the Southern Arizona desert, Stephanie now resides in Georgia with her two kids and two furbabies.
 This thing called “seasons” is still magical.